olumuyiwa-agboola/raven/README.md

 ## Key Features

-* **OTP Generation & Delivery:** Secure and configurable OTP generation and delivery via email and SMS (placeholder for actual implementation).
+* **Authorization Code Generation & Delivery:** Secure and configurable authorization code generation and delivery via email and
+* SMS (placeholder for actual implementation).
-* **OTP Validation:** Secure and reliable OTP validation with configurable expiration and retry count.
+* **Authorization Code Validation:** Secure and reliable authorization code validation with configurable expiration and retry count.
 * **REST API:** Well-documented RESTful API for easy integration with web and mobile applications.
 * **gRPC Service:** High-performance gRPC service for internal microservice communication.
 * **Hexagonal Architecture:** Clear separation of concerns with distinct layers for presentation, domain, and infrastructure.